 However, they also won’t be able to access the Global Lounge Collection partner lounges unless traveling with the Platinum cardholder.
 Still, the American Express® Gold Card is not a bad option.

 Chase Sapphire Reserve

 There is a $75 annual fee for each additional user for the Chase Sapphire Reserve®.
 The primary cardholder pays $450 annual fee.
-It doesn’t appear that authorized users can have a Chase Sapphire Preferred for free.
+It doesn’t appear that authorized users can have a Chase Sapphire Preferred bonus for free.

 Authorized users can enjoy these complimentary benefits: